jb753/turbigen/doc/tutorial.rst

    $ mkdir ./plugins

 and create a new file called `fan.py` inside this directory.
 We will code up the equations from the previous section in this file.
-The struction looks like this:
+The structure looks like this:

 .. code-block:: python
    :caption: ./plugins/fan.py